-Over the past several weeks, I have been in communication with many local small businesses, discussing their ability to operate amidst the devastating effects coronavirus has taken on every facet of commerce.
+Since COVID-19 started spreading throughout the United States, I have been in communication with many local small businesses, discussing their ability to operate amidst the devastating effects coronavirus has taken on every facet of commerce.
 Please know, I remain engaged on this rapidly evolving issue and am working to provide needed resources to our local businesses during this critical time.
-Congress as well as the different federal agencies have worked to enact policies to help employers and businesses impacted by coronavirus.
-Below you will find information to assist you at this time.
+Congress, as well as different federal agencies, have worked to enact policies to help employers and businesses impacted by coronavirus.
+Below, you will find information to assist you at this time.

 If you have any questions about the materials below, please do not hesitate to contact my office by calling (202) 225-4201 or sending me a message online.
 My staff and I are here to assist you in any way possible during these uncertain times.

 To help workers provide for their families and assist businesses struggling to keep their doors open, Congress passed H.R.
 748, the CARES Act which created the Paycheck Protection Program (PPP), a Small Business Administration (SBA) 7(a) loan program.
 This program provides for 100% federally-guaranteed loans for cash-flow assistance to encourage small businesses to retain their employees and help recover from the economic crisis quickly.
 PPP also provides assistance for 501(c)(3) nonprofits, sole-proprietors, independent contractors, and other self-employed individuals.
 On January 19, 2021, the Paycheck Protection Program reopened for all lenders to originate PPP loans for First Draw borrowers and Second Draw borrowers.
 Schedule C filers are encouraged to use a separate First Draw and Second Draw application form.